jennisung/jennisung/README.md

   <h1 style="font-size: 35px;">About Me</h1>
 </div>

-I'm an aspiring software engineer with a background in healthcare and education.
-My academic background includes a bachelor's degree in Political Science, with a focus on International Relations from Columbia University.
-Currently, I am focused on expanding my skills into Java and Android development.
-However, I'm proficient in HTML, CSS, and JavaScript, with experience working with technologies like React.js, MongoDB, Node.js and Express.
+Hey there! 😊 I'm a passionate full stack developer specialized in Java and Android Development.
+I'm also skilled in HTML, CSS, JavaScript, React.js, MongoDB, Node.js, Express, and Spring Boot.
+Apart from coding, I also have a background in healthcare, education, and a degree in Political Science from Columbia University.
+Right now, I'm diving deeper into the world of Java and Android.
+Let's connect and build something amazing together!

 I'm open to collaborating with anyone on projects that make a positive impact.
 Please feel free to reach me, if you'd like to work together!